 Sainsbury’s Taste the Difference Barbera d’Asti 2013, Italy

 This particular red has a very silky and compact texture complemented by a taut, but juicy flavor.
 There are hints of black and red cherries and it is the perfect accompaniment to homemade pizza.
 It is made from bright Barbera grapes in the northwest of Italy.

 This is a very juicy all-rounder and even if you are not a particularly big fan of merlot, I am pretty sure you will enjoy the refreshing flavor.
 There is a hint of lightly stewed damsons and redcurrant leaves that makes this the best choice when you want an uncomplicated red that will go well with any situation and meal.

 Cigliuti Langhe Nebbiolo 2013, Italy

-Another wine made from a grape found in the Piemonte region of Italy.
-The barolo grape gives this wine its grown up and entrancing scent of sandalwood and dried petals of rose.
+Another wine is made from a grape found in the Piemonte region of Italy.
+The Barolo grape gives this wine its grown-up and the entrancing scent of sandalwood and the dried petals of a rose.
 The tannins in this wine are as strong as a deliciously fragrant black tea.